Psychedelics Are a “No” in Ohio, but What’s On the Horizon?

 Many medical and scientific institutions, such as John Hopkins University, are calling for the reclassification of the shrooms due to their low potential for abuse and clear evidence of medicinal uses.

 So far, research indicates that mushrooms may be useful for treating cluster headaches, PTSD, existential anxiety in patients with terminal illnesses, addiction, and depression.

 Also, magic mushrooms and other psychedelics have been shown to improve problem-solving skills and boost creativity.

 While they don’t replace the need for psychotherapy completely, they offer an excellent adjunctive therapy to go along with conventional therapeutic interventions.

 Is LSD Legal in Ohio?

-LSD (stands for lysergic acid diethylamide) is illegal in Ohio.
+LSD (lysergic acid diethylamide) is illegal in Ohio.

 It’s classified as a Schedule I substance under the Controlled Substances Act.